 It was confirmed that Carlo Ancelotti had a meeting with Everton owner Farhad Moshiri for his financial backing in the transfer market and his say in a player departure and potential signings.
 The club’s chairman agreed on this and told the club’s director of football Marcel Brands that Ancelotti will be involved in their transfers much more than the previous managers they’ve had in the past.

-Ancelotti had formerly been praised for signing James Rodriguez to the Bayern Munich team by the club’s CEO, who said: “It was a very, very good transfer and I have to thank Carlo Ancelotti once again.”
+Ancelotti had formerly been praised for bringing James Rodriguez to the Bayern Munich team by the club’s CEO, who said: “It was a very, very good transfer and I have to thank Carlo Ancelotti once again.”

 With him being involved in the Toffees’ transfer, it is highly likely we will see Rodriguez in an Everton jersey next season, which is not very far off.